Short lists with short programs in short time: The upper bounds

-In particular, every $(2^{k},2^{k})$-expander has on-line matching up to $2^{k+1}$ with at most $2^{k}$ rejections.
-For Theorem~\ref{th1a} we will use non-explicit such graphs, for Theorem~\ref{th2} we will need explicit such graphs, which we obtain from the disperser of~\cite{ats-uma-zuc:j:expanders}.
+For Theorem~\ref{th1a} we will use non-explicit such expander graphs, for Theorem~\ref{th2} we will need explicit such graphs, which we obtain from the disperser of Ta-Shma, Umans, and Vadhan~\cite{ats-uma-zuc:j:expanders}.
+We say that a family of graphs $G_{n,k}$ is computable (respectively, computable in polynomial time) if given $n,k$ and a left node $x$ in $G_{n,k}$, we can compute (respectively, compute in polynomial time) the list of all neighbors of $x$ in $G_{n,k}$.